Using Retrieval-Augmented Generation (RAG)

 - Chunking: Documents are split into manageable chunks

-- Embedding Generation: Each chunk is converted to vector embeddings using OpenAI’s
+- Embedding Generation: Each chunk is converted to vector embeddings with the current embedding model

 Configuring Agents for RAG